-Symbol Name Description 4 Charging Symbol Flashes to show EXOGEN is plugged in and charging.
-Battery Status Shows how much charge is left in the battery. × Calendar X-Mark A 20-minute treatment was not completed on this calendar day.
-Calendar Checkmark A 20-minute treatment was completed on this calendar day.
+ymbol Name Description 4 Charging Symbol Flashes to show EXOGEN is plugged in and charging.
+Battery Status Shows how much charge is left in the battery. × Calendar X-Mark A 20-minute treatment was not completed on this calendar day. \checkmark Calendar Checkmark A 20-minute treatment was completed on this calendar day.
 Calendar Double Checkmark Two-20 minute treatments were completed on this calendar day. + Calendar Double Checkmark Plus Three or more 20-minute treatments were completed on this calendar day.
-Treatment Symbol Flashes during use to show you are treating your fracture.
-20:00 Countdown Timer Counts down from 20 minutes to show treatment time remaining.
+Treatment Day Day in which at least one full treatment was delivered Missed Treatment Day Day in which zero full treatments were delivered 20:00 Countdown Timer Counts down from 20 minutes to show treatment time remaining.
+Treatment Day Streak Consecutive treatment days in which at least one full treatment was delivered.
 Treatment Complete Treatment Complete Automatically displays when count- down timer reaches zero to show that treatment is complete.

-EXOGEN should be used for only 20 minutes per day, or as prescribed by your doctor
+EXOGEN should be used for only 20 minutes per day, or as prescribed by your doctor.